-The UK PhD Centre in Financial Computing was established at University College London (UCL) in collaboration with academic partners the London School of Economics (LSE) and the London Business School (LBS), supported by partnerships with twenty leading financial institutions.
+The Centre for Doctoral Training in Financial Computing and Analytics was established at University College London (UCL) in collaboration with academic partners the London School of Economics (LSE) and Imperial College London (IC), supported by partnerships with twenty leading financial institutions.
 It is the first major collaboration between the financial services industry and academia.

-The Centre engages academic advisors who are extremely highly regarded and experienced in the field of financial computing, allowing our PhD students to work with the best supervisors to achieve a deep knowledge of their research subject areas.
+The CDT engages academic advisors who are extremely highly regarded and experienced in the field of financial computing and analytics, allowing our PhD students to work with the best supervisors to achieve a deep knowledge of their research subject areas.

-Financial Computing spans Financial IT, Computational Finance and Financial Engineering.
-The PhD research areas include software engineering, computational statistics and machine learning, network, high performance computing, mathematical modelling, and statistical & signal processing.
+Financial Computing and Analytics encompasses a wide range of research areas including Mathematical Modeling in finance, Computational Finance, Financial IT, Quantitative Risk Management and Financial Engineering.
+PhD research areas include stochastic processes, quantitative risk models, financial econometrics, software engineering for financial applications, computational statistics and machine learning, network, high performance computing and statistical signal processing.

 In 2007 the Engineering and Physical Sciences Research Council (ESPRC) launched a £250m initiative to create 44 Centres for Doctoral Training (CDTs) across the UK, to train over 2000 doctorate students.
 Awards were made to universities around the country, and UCL was particularly successful in being awarded nine centres.